-- Do NOT include your name on entry in way shape or form. - Entries for all Community Open Classes, except Flowers and Horticulture, will be taken on Sunday, July 28 from 2 to 4pm and on Monday July 29 from 8 to 11 am at the fairgrounds.
-Horticulture entries will be taken on Wednesday, July 31 from 3 to 7 pm. - Please allow enough time to check in all items.
+- Do NOT include your name on the entry. - Entries for all Community Open Classes will be taken on Sunday, July 28 from 2 to 4pm and on Monday July 29 from 8 to 11 am at the fairgrounds - Please allow enough time to check in all items.
 Entries and all information must be ready to check in when you arrive.
 Please be prepared.
 We operate in a tight timeframe, so please be courteous to your fellow exhibitors. - Unless otherwise noted, only one entry may be made in each class by an individual exhibitor. - The following age divisions apply to all Community Open Classes unless otherwise noted: